$10 million TOTAL PROJECT

 Florida Community Loan Fund provided $10 million in federal NMTCs for the Tech Hub.
 U.S. Bancorp Community Development Corporation is investor on the project.
 Whitney-Hancock Bank provided additional financing.
 This transaction was finalized in December 2016.

 - 19% Unemployment Rate - 2.44x the national average

 - Brownfield, TIF District, Redevelopment Zone, HUB Zone

-Pictured above, architectural rendering of the completed SW Florida Regional Technology Hub.
+Pictured above, the completed SW Florida Collaboratory and Technology Hub.
 Below, photo of existing building prior to renovation.